-- Applicant Guide to Supervised Practice Experience

-- · ACEND website

-- D&D Digital website

-- GRE[®] website

-First semester DPD students are required to read through the handbook and sign and submit the signature page at the end of the handbook to Dr. Karen Beathard at karen.beathard@ag.tamu.edu prior to entry of your first semester admission into the DPD program.

-Current students should read through the DPD Handbook thoroughly on an annual basis and use it as a resource to confirm you are on track in preparing to match a supervised practice program.
+- Applicant Guide to Supervised Practice Experience - ACEND website - D&D Digital website - GRE® website - First semester DPD students are required to read through the handbook and sign and submit the signature page at the end of the handbook to Mrs. Jennifer Hancock jennifer.hancock@ag.tamu.edu prior to entry of your first semester admission into the DPD program. - > Current students should read through the DPD Handbook thoroughly on an annual basis and use it as a resource to confirm you are on track in preparing to match a supervised practice program.